-The Course Study Groups are intended to help Marian Catechists gain a better understanding of the answers to the more difficult questions that they may have answered incorrectly.
+The Course study groups are intended to help Marian Catechists gain a better understanding of the answers to the more difficult questions that they may have answered incorrectly.
 In order to maintain the integrity of the home-study courses, the answer tablet sheets should already have been sent to the corrector before the class meets, unless there has been some arrangement made to collect the answer sheets before class so the group leader can send them in all together.
 The duplicate answers written in the workbooks are used during the class and notes can be taken to clarify the answers.
-The Class group leader comes equipped with the official answers written by Father Hardon and uses those answers to help clear up any confusion about questions missed.
+The group leader comes equipped with the answers and uses those answers to help clear up any confusion about questions missed.
 Even if only one or two students miss a particular answer, everyone benefits when they hear the answer.
-Participating in a group study also helps students keep on track when they are tempted to slow down or take a break.
+Participating in a study group also helps students keep on track when they are tempted to slow down or take a break.
 Knowing that they have a schedule to keep helps them persevere.

 What if I can’t do all of those spiritual practices?